Tailoring Redox Couples of Li-Rich Mn-Based Cathode Materials by In-Situ Surface Reconstruction

 Journal: Nano Energy

 Li-rich Mn-based layered oxides (LLOs) exploit both transition-metal redox and lattice-oxygen redox to reach high specific capacities, making them promising candidates for next-generation high-energy batteries.
 However, when cycled at high cutoff voltages or elevated temperature, lattice oxygen oxidation creates electronic holes and reactive oxygen species (O²⁻ → Oⁿ⁻ / O–O dimers), which can dimerize and evolve as O₂ (bond length <1.5 Å).
-This irreversible oxygen loss triggers Li de-intercalation, transition-metal migration, cation vacancy clustering and layered-to-spinel/rocksalt phase transformation—processes that accelerate capacity and voltage decay.
-Moreover, an unstable cathode–electrolyte interface (CEI), electrolyte oxidation and stress accumulation further degrade particle integrity and kinetics.
+This irreversible oxygen loss triggers Li de-intercalation, transition-metal migration, cation vacancy clustering, and layered-to-spinel/rocksalt phase transformation — processes that accelerate capacity and voltage decay.
+Moreover, an unstable cathode–electrolyte interface (CEI), electrolyte oxidation, and stress accumulation further degrade particle integrity and kinetics.
 A unified design guideline for tuning LLO redox couples and stabilizing lattice oxygen has remained elusive.

 Figure 1. (a) Schematic diagram of molecular orbital energy levels for transition metal 3d orbitals and oxygen 2p orbitals. (b) Energy level diagrams of Ni3+/2+/Co3+/2+ redox pairs in olivine LiMPO4 anode and ternary NCM anode. (c, e) State density maps of O 2p states and TM 3d orbitals in PLLO and LLO-NP@LPO obtained by DFT calculations. (d, f) Electronic structure maps based on the state density maps and schematic diagrams of the two crystal structures used for the calculations.